outcobra/outstanding-cobra/README.md

 To check the installation you can run `yarn version`.

 **Windows:**

+Since you have npm installed through NodeJs anyway, you could just run `npm i -g yarn` or follow this guide:
+Download the yarn installer [here](https://yarnpkg.com/en/docs/install).
-You can download the yarn install under this [link](https://yarnpkg.com/en/docs/install) Then follow the instructions in the installer and then run the following command to make yarn globally available in the console.
+Then follow the instructions in the installer and run the following command to make yarn globally available in the console.
 `set PATH=%PATH%;C:\.yarn\bin`
 Probably you have to adjust the installation location in the above command.